kaelig/generator-shopify-react-app/generators/app/templates/README.md

 yo shopify-react-app
 ```

-If don't want to enter parameters via the prompt you can add them to the command line
+This will prompt you to enter your application name, Shopify API key and GraphQL endpoint.
+You can also provide parameters on the command line using

 ``ssh
 yo shopify-react-app --appname "YOUR APP NAME" --shopifyapikey "YOUR-API-KEY" --graphqlapi "https://YOUR-SITE/graphql"